-- March 16: US forces in the Red Sea shot down 11 Houthi drones and one Houthi missile landed in the sea. - March 16 and 17: US forces conducted airstrikes against Yemen targeting the Red Sea port city of Hodeida and the area of Al Jawf north of the capital city of Sanaa. - March 18: Houthis fired the first ballistic missile at Israel since the Second Ceasefire began on January 19, 2025.
+- March 16: US forces in the Red Sea shot down 11 Houthi drones and one Houthi missile landed in the sea. - March 16: Houthis tried to attack the USS Harry S. Truman in the Red Sea following deadly US strikes on Yemen. - March 16 and 17: US forces conducted airstrikes against Yemen targeting the Red Sea port city of Hodeida and the area of Al Jawf north of the capital city of Sanaa. - March 18: Houthis fired the first ballistic missile at Israel since the Second Ceasefire began on January 19, 2025.
 It was intercepted by Israel's aerial defense system. - March 18: Houthis took credit for a 4th missile attack on American military assets in the Red Sea since March 15, 2025.